Victory — Ridglan is shut down

 Amy Goodman and Juan González interview Rebekah Robinson — a Wisconsin resident and Dane4Dogs founder arrested at the action — on the police response and what it was like to face tear gas and rubber bullets for trying to save dogs.

-Watch full segment on Democracy Now
+Watch full segment

 Bryan Polcyn’s years-long investigation into Ridglan Farms